timrogers/formanator/README.md

 ## Installation

-To install Formanator, just run:
+To install Formanator, make sure you have [Node.js](https://nodejs.org/en) installed, and then just run:

 ```bash
 npm install -g formanator
 ```

-You'll need to be running at least [Node.js](https://nodejs.org/en) v18.

 ## Usage